-Bequeathed to the SVIA at Merrill’s death in 1995, the building and Merrill’s apartment on the 3rd and 4th floors were designated a National Historic Landmark in 2016.
-Built in 1901, the building is in the center of the Borough.
+The building and Merrill’s apartment on the 3rd and 4th floors were designated a National Historic Landmark in 2016.
 The streetscape commercial tenants—two of whom have been there 50 years and knew Merrill as their landlord and friend—and the second-floor rental apartments maintain their late Victorian façade and floor plans.
 The building remains much as Merrill left it and still conjures the poet’s aura.

 originally contained street-level retail space, second- floor clubrooms and third-floor living quarters.